Randoragon/dwm/README.md

 - Move windows in stack or rotate the entire stack
 - Bind functions to key press or release events
 - No border if only one window is visible
+- Snap to closest corner on mouse resize

 ## Applied Patches